The Atlantic Companion · Wild Atlantic Way · Cork

 The town itself

-Pearse Street, Ashe Street, the Diamond.
+Ashe Street and the Diamond at its heart, with Pearse Street running through.
 Painted facades, a strong independent shop scene, and more music pubs per square mile than anywhere this size has a right to.
 De Barra's is the famous one — Christy Moore plays it; Noel Redding (Hendrix's bassist) is buried in the local cemetery.

 Good to know · Free.
-Pay-and-display on Pearse Street and at the Showgrounds car park.
+Pay-and-display in the town centre and at the Showgrounds car park.

 Local businesses